inveniosoftware/react-searchkit/docs/docs/getting_started.md

 }
 ```

-> Note: by default, `React SearchKit` is compatible with an [Invenio](https://inveniosoftware.org) backend.
-To plug your backend, you can define your configuration or provide your own API implementation.
-See [ReactSearchKit](components/react_search_kit.md) API documentation for more details.
+> Note: out of the box, `React-SearchKit` is compatible with [Invenio](https://inveniosoftware.org) REST APIs.
+To connect your own REST APIs, you can override the default configuration or provide your own connector implementation.
+Follow the next steps of this guide for detailed instructions on how to do it.

 ## Add the first component